 Using the HYVE Library or going the traditional way?

-While the library is great for a lot of things, currently there are tasks which cannot become self-verifiable.
+While the library is great for a lot of things, currently some tasks cannot become self-verifiable.

 Most of these are either focused on creativity or are too technical, such as designing a new website or writing an editorial.
 These tasks still need some human input, due to their subjective nature.

-There’s a whole world out there of self-verifiable tasks that you can start trying out with the HYVE Library, and there’s nothing stopping you from posting human-curated tasks or self-verifiable ones.
+There’s a whole world out there of self-verifiable tasks that you can start trying out with the HYVE Library, and nothing is stopping you from posting human-curated tasks or self-verifiable ones.

 The choice is all yours, HYVE is only there to provide you with the necessary tools for collaboration and peer-to-peer interactions to develop in a meaningful way.

 Let us know what your thoughts are on self-verifiable tasks.
 What’s the most useful one you can come up with?

 ✅ Follow us on Instagram.